takelwerk/takelage-doc/doc/tools/gopass.md

 Or you can add your static SSH host keys in gopass so that you do not have to edit your `known_hosts` file all the time.
-For this, add a file `ansible/group_vars/all/pass.yml` with
+For this, add a file `ansible/group_vars/all/pass.yml`:

 ```yaml
 ---